Suraj-Rajesh/Raft/README.md

 # Raft
-Implementation of Raft, a distributed consensus algorithm for managing a replicated log.
+Implementation of Raft, a distributed consensus algorithm for managing replicated log.